 This section introduces the network model related to the contact probing process in OppNets.
-There have been many mobility models available for evaluating the contact probing process in OppNets, including the Random WayPoint (RWP) model [17], [18], random walk [19], and realistic mobility trace [20].
+There have been many mobility models available for evaluating the contact probing process in OppNets, including the RWP model [20], [21], random walk [22], and realistic mobility trace [23].
 In this paper, we focus on investigating the contact probing process in OppNets based on the RWP model.
-In the RWP Model, we consider a two-dimensional system space S of size S as a square area of width s.
-With this mobility model, each node selects a target location to move at a speed V selected from a uniformly distributed interval $[V{min}, V{max}]$ .
+In the RWP model, we consider 2-D system space S of size S as a square area of width s.
+With this mobility model, each node selects a target location to move at speed V selected from a uniformly distributed interval $[V{\min}]$ , $V{\rm max}$ ].
 Once the target location is reached, the node pauses for a random time and then selects another target location with another speed to move again.
 This process repeats in this manner.
 For simplicity, we assume that there are N nodes in the network, which move at the same speed V, and with the same pausing time equal to 0.

-In OppNets, nodes are in contact with each other only if they are within communication range of each other, and the time when nodes are in contact with each other continuously is called the contact duration, while the time between subsequent contacts is defined as the inter-contact time.
-We assume that the contact duration $T_d$ is i.i.d. (independent and identically distributed) stationary random variables with CDF (Cumulative Distribution Function) of $F{T_d}(t)$ .
-Fig. 1 gives an example of the contact duration $T_d$ and the inter-contact time $T_c$ between two nodes at a constant probing interval T. We further assume that each probe consumes equal energy, so that the energy consumption rate of the node can be converted to the average contact probing frequency.
+In OppNets, nodes are in contact with each other only if they are within the communication range of each other, and the time when nodes are in contact with each other continuously is called the contact duration, whereas the time between subsequent contacts is defined as the intercontact time.
+We assume that the contact duration $T_d$ is independent and identically distributed (i.i.d.) and stationary random variables with a cumulative distribution function (cdf) of $F{T_d}(t)$ .
+Fig. 1 gives an example of the contact duration $T_d$ and the intercontact time $T_c$ between two nodes at a constant probing interval T. We further assume that each probe consumes equal energy, so that the energy consumption rate of the node can be converted into the average contact probing frequency.

 Fig. 1.
-Illustrating the contacts between two nodes at a constant probing interval T. The upper arrow denotes the probing action of the node.
+Contacts between two nodes at a constant probing interval T. The upper arrow denotes the probing action of the node.

-In order to enable data exchanges, nodes in the network have to continuously probe the environment to discover others in the vicinity.
-We assume that there are N nodes (e.g., portable devices with bluetooth) in the network, and they have the same communication range of r.
-Since the normal communication range of portable devices with bluetooth is less than 10m [21], we assume that $r \leq 10m$ .
-We define two nodes, to be in contact, if they are within communication range of each other.
+To enable data exchanges, nodes in the network have to continuously probe the environment to discover others in the vicinity.
+We assume that there are N nodes (e.g., portable devices with Bluetooth) in the network, and they have the same communication range of r.
+Since the normal communication range of portable devices with Bluetooth is less than 10 m [24], we assume that $r \leq 10$ m.
+We define two nodes to be in contact if they are within the communication range of each other.
 However, if neither node probes its vicinity during their contact with each other, then we have a missed contact.
 Therefore, we divide the contact in the contact probing process into two kinds: the effective contact and the missed contact.
 An effective contact happens when either node probes its environment while in contact with another.
 Since this kind of contact between two nodes can be discovered by one of the two nodes, or both of them, we regard this kind of contact as the effective contact, which can be used for different applications in OppNets.
 The missed contact happens when neither of the two nodes probes its environment during their contact with each other.
 Since this kind of contact between two nodes cannot be discovered by the other, we refer to this kind of contact as the missed contact.
 Note that the contact in OppNets is infrequent, and the contact probing process has a significant effect on the performance of different applications in OppNets.
-Therefore, in the next section we will propose a model to investigate the contact probing process in OppNets.
+Therefore, in the following section, we will propose a model to investigate the contact probing process in OppNets.